bruscalia/tsp-grasp/README.md

   <img src="./assets/tsp_1000.png" width="400" title="icon tsp">
 </p>

-## Use
+## Install

-To install the package, clone it from github and use `pip install`.
+To install the package, clone it from github and use `pip install` or `python setup.py install`.
 Make sure Cython and numpy are also available in your python environment.

 Alternatively, you can directly run: